kennygitchen/codereview/README.md

 # CodeReview Application
-This repository is built with Spring-Native version 0.9.2.
+This repository is built with Spring-Native version 0.10.0.
 The purpose of this project is to understand how easy to build a spring-native basic RESTful API that supports

+- Reactive API (with Coroutine)
 - Database Access
 - OpenAPI/Swagger integration

-In summary, the spring-native project is fairly matured.
+In summary, the spring-native project is fairly easy.
 Almost everything worked out of the box, apart from the OpenApi/Swagger integration where I have to add `@NativeHints` annotation to tell compiler how to deal with types that don't get picked up by the native compiler.